 You can easily propagate African milk tree plants through division or cuttings.
 Required reminder to protect your skin from the plant’s sap.
 It is highly irritating to the skin and toxic if ingested.

-The cuttings can be taken off the top of a plant, or you can remove a little arm from the plant for a clean cut.
+You can take cuttings off the top of a plant, or you can remove a little arm from the plant for a clean cut.
 I will cover how I propagated my plant using three cuttings from my dad’s large plant.

 You can see what the cuttings looked like below about 2 weeks or so after I’d planted them.
 The yellowing stem that looks pretty rough did not make it.
 But the other two did!
 And those were the start of the lovely plant I have now.
 Isn’t propagation amazing? 🙂

 Want more propagation?
-See my post about How to Propagate Succulents From Leaves and Cuttings, my tips about How to Propagate String of Pearls, and my guide for Propagating Prickly Pear Cactus
+See my article about How to Propagate Succulents From Leaves and Cuttings and my tips for Propagating String of Pearls.

 How poisonous is the African milk tree?

 As I’ve mentioned several times, the euphorbia trigona—and many other types of euphorbia—are highly toxic.
 They contain a latex-like sap that can severely irritate your skin.
-Some sources also note that the sap can have extreme health consequences in humans, including blindness if the sap gets in your eye and is not treated.
+Some sources also note that the sap can have extreme health consequences in humans, including blindness if the sap gets in your eye and is not treated (Source: National Library of Medicine).

 And no part of the plant should be ingested.
 I always recommend wearing protective gloves when handling this plant.
 I also always recommend keeping plants away from animals and humans who may ingest the plant.